yinimini/Data-analytics-projects/README.md

 # Data-analytics-projects
 Just a girl who tries to find answers in data, I use Python and Power BI to collect, process, and visualize the data.
-Here is a repository and visualizations of some of my data analysis projects (The ones that I'm passionate about hehe).
+Here is a repository and visualizations of some of my data analysis projects (The ones that I'm most passionate about hehe).

 # Menstrual cycle analysis
 Tool: Python